JasoneDDev/PythonProjects/README.md

 - make simple text based title " Dungeon Crawler "
 - try and load sound file? do do do DOOOOO when we find the key etc.

-# - profiler script -
+# - Profiler -
 can be added and called on any function to return a profiler file to them be viewed with pstats etc.

+# - Command Prompt -
-# small script to run a command prompt and return things like largest file on harddrive etc.
+return things like largest file on harddrive etc. to show accessing and running shell commands.

 # - Hangman game -